medford-group/TAPsolver/docs/outline/input_file/README.md

 #### Number of Inerts

-Options:
+Options: 1 to inf (int)

-Desciption:
+Desciption: The total number of inerts being pulsed in the reactor.

 ### Data Storage Options

 #### Store Outlet Flux

-Options:
+Options: 'TRUE' or 'FALSE'

-Desciption:
+Desciption: Tells the script whether to save the outlet flux data or not

 #### Store Graph

-Options:
+Options: 'TRUE' or 'FALSE'

-Desciption:
+Desciption: Tells the script whether to save the outlet flux graph or not.

 #### Display Experimental Data

-Options:
+Options: 'TRUE' or 'FALSE'

-Desciption:
+Desciption: Tells the script whether or not to show the experimental data on the same graph as the outlet flux.

 #### Display Graph

-Options:
+Options: 'TRUE' or 'FALSE'

-Desciption:
+Desciption: Tells the script whether or not to display the outlet flux graph after the simulation

 #### Sensitivity Analysis

-Options:
+Options: 'TRUE' or 'FALSE'

-Desciption:
+Desciption: Tells the script whether or not a sensitivity analysis on the reaction mechanism should be performed.

 #### Fit Parameters

-Options:
+Options: 'TRUE' or 'FALSE'

-Desciption:
+Desciption: Tells the script whether or not parameter fitting should be performed on the provided experimental data.

 #### Optimization Method

-Options:
+Options: 'Newton-CG', 'BFGS', 'SLSQP', 'CG', 'basinhopping', 'COBYLA', 'TNC'

-Desciption:
+Desciption: See the [scipy documentation](https://docs.scipy.org/doc/scipy/reference/optimize.html) for more details on each of these methods.
+Recommendations will be included in future versions of the documentation.

 #### Objective Points

-Options:
+Options: - - - - (subject to change)

-Desciption:
+Desciption: The number and distribution of the points that will be used to fit the curves in the 'optimization method'.

 #### RRM Analysis

-Options:
+Options: 'TRUE' or 'FALSE'

-Desciption:
+Desciption: (Subject to change)

 #### MKM Analysis

-Options:
+Options: 'TRUE' or 'FALSE'

-Desciption:
+Desciption: (Subject to change) Primarily used to store thin zone concentrations and rates.

 #### Petal Plots

-Options:
+Options: 'TRUE' or 'FALSE'

-Desciption:
+Desciption: (Subject to change) Generate simple petal plots showing the rates relative to different concentrations.

 ### Reaction Information